 Steps

-Cut the beetroot into pieces and place it in the hand blender’s glass.
+Cut the beetroot into small pieces and place it in the immersion blender cup.

 Add 2 teaspoons of lemon juice and blend until you get a puree.

-Pour the refreshed and active sourdough into a large bowl.
+Pour the refreshed and active liquid sourdough starter into a large bowl.

-👉 I kneaded by hand, but you can use a stand mixer (of course, in this case, the bowl will be the mixer bowl).
+👉 I kneaded by hand, but you can use a stand mixer (of course, in this case, the bowl will be that of the mixer).

-Pour the beetroot puree into the sourdough and mix.
+Pour the beet puree into the sourdough starter and mix.

 Pour the water.

-👉 For the water, it’s useful to use the glass where the beetroot was blended to recover residue.
+👉 For the water, it’s useful to use the glass in which you blended the beetroot to recover any residue.

 Add the flour.

-👉 Knead gently; the dough is soft and slightly sticky.
-It may be helpful to oil or flour your hands during kneading.
-In any case, after obtaining the dough ball, it’s good to oil the bowl and the dough’s surface (a couple of teaspoons of oil are enough).
+👉 Knead gently, the dough is soft and slightly sticky.
+It may be helpful to grease or flour your hands during kneading; in any case, after forming the dough ball, it’s good to grease the bowl and the surface of the dough (a couple of teaspoons of oil are sufficient).

 Place the bowl in a sheltered place (in the turned-off oven or inside the microwave).

-During the first two hours of rising, it’s useful to do two or three rounds of folds (every 30 minutes).
+In the first two hours of rising, it is useful to do two or three sets of folds (every 30 minutes).

-Let the dough rise at room temperature for a few hours until it has almost doubled.
+Let the dough rise at room temperature for several hours until almost doubled.

 Then you can proceed to shape the buns.
-Or you can put the dough in the fridge for a few hours (to let it mature or simply because it’s evening and you want to bake the buns the next day).
+Or you can place the dough in the fridge for a few hours (to mature it or simply because it’s evening, and you want to bake the buns the next day).

 I put it in the fridge for 8 hours, and here’s the dough just taken out of the fridge:

-(Small note: in the photos the pink color of the dough seems to vary but these are differences due to ambient light, photos taken during the day near the window and those taken in the evening in my kitchen produced different shades.
-I must say, pink and red colors are a bit tricky, it can also happen when photographing with different devices).
+(Small note: in the photos, the pink color of the dough seems to vary, but these differences are due to ambient light, photos taken during the day near a window, and those taken in the evening in my kitchen produced different shades.
+I have to say, pink and red colors are a bit tricky, it can happen even when photographing with different devices).

-Place them on a baking tray lined with parchment paper.
+Place them on a baking tray covered with parchment paper.

 Brush the buns with a little milk and let them rise for about 1 hour (2 hours if the dough is cold from the fridge).

-Cover the buns with a non-contact lid – a tray or container with high edges will do – or put the tray in the turned-off oven or microwave.
+Cover the buns with a lid not in contact – a tray or container with high edges is fine – or place the tray in the off oven or microwave.

-As you can clearly see from the following photo, the browning that usually looks good on regular bread, on these pink buns creates a color contrast not exactly magazine-worthy, so I recommend monitoring the baking a bit better than I did 😃 or making slightly smaller buns (10-11 buns instead of 9) to decrease the baking time by a few minutes.
+As you can clearly see from the following photo, the browning that usually looks nice on ‘bread-colored bread,’ in these pink buns creates a color contrast not exactly from a glossy magazine, so I recommend monitoring the baking a little better than I did 😃 or make slightly smaller buns (10-11 buns instead of 9) to reduce the cooking time by a few minutes.

 In any case, looking at them from the right side… they’re beautiful! 🤩